 - Esports overall viewership has grown more than 17% from January to March this year, with 1.75B minutes of content watched around the world in March alone

 - Twitch went from 982M hours of esports watched in February to over 1.1B hours in March, that’s a 20% growth in viewership

 - DraftKings & FanDuel have pivoted to offer daily esports betting events

-Whether it’s Social, YouTube, Streaming or E-Sports, there has been a surge in video viewing across the globe as people stay home during the COVID-19 Crisis.
-There does not appear to be any sign of these high viewership numbers slowing down, with a possibility of it continuing to grow as viewing records are being broken on a weekly basis.
+Whether it’s Social, YouTube, Streaming, or E-Sports, there has been a surge in video viewing across the globe as people stay home during the COVID-19 Crisis.
+There does not appear to be any sign of these high viewership numbers slowing down, with the possibility of it continuing to grow as viewing records are being broken on a weekly basis.
 With these increased viewer rates now is a good time to pivot marketing spend to these increased eyes.
 However, it is important to note that results seen during this time may not be comparable to Pre or Post-COVID-19 performance.

 — Andrea Duffy-Cabana, Paid Search Associate at Direct Agents

 If you have any questions – or would like to learn more, please reach out to Marketing@directagents.com